 Look out for our newsletters in your inbox soon.

-The International Snow Sculpture Championships has been bringing snow artists from across the globe for over two decades now to compete during the second half of January, transforming Riverwalk Center into a mesmerizing natural art gallery where the medium is snow.
+The International Snow Sculpture Championships has been bringing snow artists from across the globe for over two decades now to compete at the end of January, transforming Riverwalk Center into a mesmerizing natural art gallery where the medium is snow.

 The impressive works of art start out as 12-foot-tall, 25 ton blocks of snow before the teams compete using only hand tools to create the incredible pieces over five days.
-No power tools, internal support structures or colorants can be used in this unique, one-of-a-kind event which kicks off on January 22 and runs until January 29 in 2018.
+No power tools, internal support structures or colorants can be used in this unique, one-of-a-kind event which kicks off on January 21st, 2019 and runs until January 30th.

 Although no prize money is awarded, the artists come just for the chance to participate in one of the most prestigious snow-sculpting events in the world, with teams gathering in the spirit of camaraderie to create the dazzling works.

 In 2017, Team China took the Gold with “Mermaid,” a piece depicting an underwater scene highlighted by a graceful mermaid swimming through the sea.
-The judging panel noted that the “sculpture pushed the boundaries of the medium with its illusion of movement and delicate form; some of the features could have been made of paper.
+In 2018, Team Mongolia won gold with “Secret”, a piece that depicted a representation of a secret keepers chest.

 Whether or not you plan to ski Brek, coming to this magical snow globe town to support your favorite sculpture with the People’s Choice Vote and discover more about the process of snow sculpting, is pretty much guaranteed to make for an unforgettable escape in the Colorado Rockies.

-During viewing weekend, January 28 and 29, the artists will be done with all of their hard work, but the sculptures remain for all to see.
+Viewing days are January 25th, 2019 to the 29th, where artists will be done with all of their hard work and the sculptures remain for all to see.
 It’s an ideal way to spend an evening after a day out on the slopes.
-They’ll stay up until about 9 p.m. on January 29, before fading away just as magically as they seemed to appear.
+They’ll stay up until about 7pm on January 30th before fading away just as magically as they seemed to appear.

 For more information, head to GoBreck.com.